AnonymousCodeBaseA/AnonymousCodeBaseA-nvwa/README.md

 # USing Nüwa

-You can now use ET-BERT directly through the pre-trained [model](https://) or download via:
+You can now use Nüwa directly through the pre-trained [model](https://drive.google.com/drive/folders/1CtZaJN0-gMPKFv3z8F8GBivZHo4pboSP?usp=sharing) or download via:

 After obtaining the pre-trained model, Nüwa could be applied to the missing feature imputation task by TFI at session level.
 The default path of the TFI model is `models/model.safetensors`, and the vocab et .al are all in the `model`.
 Then you can do inference with the feature imputation model: